santiment/academy/src/docs/education-and-use-cases/trading-and-transaction-volume/index.md

 - Includes only transactions related to trading.
 Consists of data from decentralized exchanges (DEX) and centralized exchanges (CEX).

 ### Transaction Volume

 - Includes all movements of tokens on the blockchain
 - Covers transfers between wallets (e.g., for securing funds or managing investment portfolios)
-- Includes payments for goods and services (real-world utilityof cryptocurrencies)
+- Includes payments for goods and services (real-world utility of cryptocurrencies)
 - Includes interactions with smart contracts (DeFi activities such as staking, lending, and swapping tokens)

 ### What is the difference between Trading Volume and Transaction Volume?